Morgan-Potter/Fantasy-Land-RPG/README.md

 Edited By Morgan Potter

-(sorry about the bad git logs, most of them was just me moving the code between my two computers)

 Commented 'rpg.py'

 Added the 'Scout' class.
 The class has extremely low health (75), but extremely high attack (Like in tf2).
 This makes him somewhat of a glass cannon, dying to strong characters, but easily taking out tank characters.